Siegfried Schürenberg

 Siegfried Schürenberg (12 January 1900 – 31 August 1993) was a German film actor.
 He appeared in more than 80 films between 1933 and 1974.
 He was born in Detmold, Germany and died in Berlin, Germany in 1993, at age 93.

-Although he never played leading roles, he was a well-known supporting actor who played the role of Sir John in numerous Edgar Wallace films during the 1960s.
-He was also a busy dubbing actor, for example as the German voice for Clark Gable in most of his films, including Rhett Butler in Gone with the Wind.
+Although Schürenberg never played leading roles, he was a well-known supporting actor who played the role of Scotland Yard director Sir John in numerous of the German Edgar Wallace crime films during the 1960s.
+Schürenberg was also a busy dubbing actor, for example as the German voice for Clark Gable in most of his films, including Rhett Butler in Gone with the Wind.